bhattgauravNIT/DSA/Data Structures/BST/Notes/Notes.md

                                                     So o/p is 5,20,25,30

             All nodes with same horizontal distance lies on same vertical line or are on same vertical level.
+We need to find sum of all nodes with same horizontal distance.Thus use hashing to store horizontalDist -> sum of nodes in the same horizontal dist.

-Horizontal distance is horizontalDist of leftChild = horizontalDist of parent - 1. horizontalDist of rightChild = horizontalDist of parent + 1.
+            Horizontal distance is
+            horizontalDist of leftChild = horizontalDist of parent - 1.
+            horizontalDist of rightChild = horizontalDist of parent + 1.